MatthewJWalls/gist-fuse/README.md

 # Gist-Fuse

-Expose Github Gists over a filesystem using FUSE!
+Work in progress utility to expose Github Gists over a filesystem using FUSE!